coder/coder/docs/admin/provisioners.md

 ## Global PSK (Not Recommended)

+> Global pre-shared keys (PSK) make it difficult to rotate keys or isolate
+> provisioners.
+>
-> [!NOTE] We do not recommend this approach anymore, as it makes key rotation or
+> We do not recommend using global PSK.
-> isolating provisioners far more difficult.

 A deployment-wide PSK can be used to authenticate any provisioner.
 To use a global PSK, set a